bubblecode2019/dev-appplication/applications/README.md

 <h3>Task:</h3>
 Create a small list application with the ability to create and delete items. <br />
-Redux is not necessarily required but feel free to use it if you'd like to.
+Redux is not necessarily required but feel free to use it if you'd like.

 <h3>Steps to follow:</h3>

 1. In your terminal, go to the place you want to download the folder

-2. Clone the repository --> `git clone https://github.com/bubblecode2019/web-developer-application.git`
+2. Fork the repository

-3. Checkout a new branch and name it using your name --> `git checkout -b {firstname}-{lastname}`
+3. Checkout a new branch and name it using your first name and last name - ex: john-doe

-4. Install the necessary modules using npm or yarn --> `npm i` or `yarn install`
+4. Install the necessary modules using npm or yarn

 5. Complete the task requirements

-6. Push code to our remote repository --> `git push --set-upstream origin {firstname-lastname}`
+6. Create a pull request

 Bonus:
 Add the ability to fetch items from jsonplacerholder.com, Faker, or any other public API of your choice.